Vlad-Lee/airbnb-pricing-analysis/README.md

 This repository contains my individual contribution to a larger group project.
 I was responsible for data cleaning and the analysis of neighborhood-level pricing patterns.

+## Research Question
+How do Airbnb prices vary across Seattle neighborhoods, and what listing characteristics help explain those differences?

 ## Example Results

 ### Neighborhood Price Differences